Changissnz/selfinterest/README.md

 "Loyalty" and "honor" are words describing two ideals, overlapping in characteristics with each other, that help in humankind's understanding of human beings in contexts of consideration.
-Unlike the specificities that agents of governmental law attempt to produce, "loyalty" and "honor" are concepts that are practiced in a variety of ways, based on the spatiotemporal specifics and the sphere of influence.
-And just as how governmental law proves time and again to be insufficient in addressing injustice, via the delicate balance between meritocratic institutions and "equal rights", so much that the government is expected to cater to crime and drug lords in some regions
+Unlike the specificities that agents of governmental law attempt to produce, via rules specific enough to the nature and the magnitude of specific matters, "loyalty" and "honor" are concepts that are practiced in a variety of ways, based on the spatiotemporal specifics and the sphere of influence.
+Just as how governmental law proves time and again to be insufficient in addressing injustice, via the delicate balance between meritocratic institutions and "equal rights", so much that the government is expected to cater to crime and drug lords in some regions